Rainbow Moon Review: Why This Hidden Gem Deserves a Spot on Your Playlist!

 • Can be hard to navigate the world with no camera control.

-• The map is too small in the menu, and making out icons and navigation is awkward.
+• The map is too small in the menu, and making out the icons and navigation is awkward.

-• Parts of the menu, text in particular look a bit smushed up.
+• Parts of the menu, text in particular, look a bit smushed up.

 Related Post: Dead End City Review (PlayStation 5)